 The Kerasunta Greek Tuition Centre (Gr: Frontistirion Kerasountas/Imigymnasio Kerasountas, Tr: Giresun Rum Lisesi) is located in Giresun, Turkey and was built in 1905-08.
 The building comprised 24 classrooms spread over 4 floors and included a 6-grade primary school and a 3-grade boarding school.
 The faculty included 25 teachers who were graduates from the University of Athens and the Theological School of Halki.
-Around 1918, the Diocese Chaldea/Kerasunta had 252 schools in total which included 322 teachers and 24,800 students.
+Around 1918, the Diocese of Chaldea/Kerasunta had a total of 252 schools which included 322 teachers and 24,800 students.

 Students of the Kerasunta Greek Tuition Center.
 Source